StableMind/Nextion/README.md

 # Nextion
-Raspberry Pi Python files for reading and writing with Nextion
+Raspberry Pi Python files for reading data from a Nextion screen